-Although spaghetti often refers to a pasta dish with tomato sauce, it is really just the name of the pasta shape.
-Spaghetti is an Italian name for long, thin strings of pasta, usually made of semolina flour and water.
+Although spaghetti often refers to a pasta dish with tomato sauce (usually marinara sauce), it is really just the name of the pasta shape.
+Spaghetti is an Italian name for long, thin strings of pasta, typically made of semolina flour and water.
 Because of its shape, spaghetti pairs well with light and thin sauces that will cling to the pasta.
 It can be used in a variety of dishes such as baked spaghetti, spaghetti carbonara, a pasta salad, and it can even be added to soups.
 Once you know how to cook it, the options are endless.

 Once the water is boiling, add the spaghetti a little at a time so the water doesn't stop boiling.
 Reduce the heat slightly so the water doesn't boil over; boil, uncovered, until the spaghetti is al dente, using the package directions as a guide for timing.

 Start with cooked spaghetti topped with marinara sauce and add these toppers for a twist on the classic spaghetti recipe.

-1. Cooked and drained crumbled sweet or spicy Italian sausage.
+- Cooked, drained, and crumbled sweet or spicy Italian sausage.

-2. Shards of Parmigiano Reggiano cheese made by scraping a vegetable peeler across the chunk of cheese.
+- Shards of Parmigiano-Reggiano made by scraping a vegetable peeler across the chunk of cheese.

-3. Slivered Kalamata olives, crumbled feta cheese, and snipped fresh oregano.
+- Slivered Kalamata olives, crumbled feta, and snipped fresh oregano.

-4. Snipped oil-pack dried tomatoes, snipped fresh basil, and coarsely chopped marinated artichoke hearts.
+- Dried tomatoes, fresh basil, and coarsely chopped marinated artichoke hearts.

-5. Shredded fresh spinach and crumbled crisp-cooked bacon.
+- Shredded fresh spinach and crumbled crispy bacon.

-6. Long, thin ribbons of carrot, zucchini, and/or summer squash sauteed with minced garlic in olive oil.
+- Long, thin ribbons of carrot, zucchini, and/or summer squash sautéed with minced garlic and olive oil.